usnistgov/FIPS201/_Appendix/glossary.md

 Applicant
 : An individual applying for a PIV Card/credential.
-The applicant may be a current or prospective Federal hire, a Federal employee, a government affiliate, or a contractor.^37
+The applicant may be a current or prospective Federal hire, a Federal employee, a government affiliate, or a contractor.[^eligibility]

 Application
 : A hardware/software system implemented to satisfy a particular set of requirements.
 In